NHS student workforce counselling and wellbeing

-There is extensive research evidence that the most effective emotional and psychological support for those in the midst of challenging, stressful or distressing situations reinforces positive coping skills and problem solving from a stance of compassion and empathy, promoting feelings of safety, self-compassion, emotional regulation and hope.
-This approach forms the basis of the support offered to Medicine and Healthcare students during the active phase of COVID-19.
+There is extensive research that suggests the most effective support for those in challenging, stressful or distressing situations reinforces positive coping skills and problem solving from a stance of compassion and empathy, promoting feelings of safety, self-compassion, emotional regulation, and hope.
+This approach forms the basis of the support offered to Medicine and Healthcare students.

-Individual 30 minute appointments, available in-person or online.
-The sessions are designed for students to explore and identify immediate needs, receive confidential emotional support and identify appropriate resources and support services.
-Email firstname.lastname@example.org to request a same day Drop-In appointment.
+Same day appointments are individual 30 minute appointments, available in-person or online.
+The sessions are designed for students to explore and identify immediate needs, receive confidential emotional support, and identify appropriate resources and support services.

-Deep Relaxation and Mindfulness practices are an effective way to bring peace to your body and mind.
-Deep Relaxation is key to both growth and healing.
-It helps to disperse the adrenalin and cortisol that the body produces in stress situations; while Mindfulness enables us to better observe ourselves so we can become responsive rather than reactive beings.
-On Zoom every Thursday at 12 - 1.30pm and Fridays, 2-3pm.
-Find out more information about our online services and Zoom - Sign up via facilitator James Taylor - J.R.E.Taylor@leeds.ac.uk
+Deep relaxation and mindfulness practices are an effective way to bring peace to your body and mind.
+Deep relaxation is key to growth and healing, and helps to disperse the adrenalin and cortisol that the body produces in stress situations.
+Mindfulness enables us to better observe ourselves so we can become responsive rather than reactive beings.

-A "Self-care for Caring Professionals" one hour Wellbeing Webinar, focusing on strategies which can be used to effectively implement self-care and self-compassion, and inform the development of a personalised wellbeing action plan.
+Our one-hour "Self-care for Caring Professionals" Wellbeing Webinar focuses on strategies for effectively implementing self-care and self-compassion, and informing the development of a personalised wellbeing action plan.

 Reflective Practice Groups (currently for Nursing)

-An opportunity to discuss placements and casework in a safe, confidential setting, with a focus on understanding emotional experience, shared learning and peer support.
-Online group sessions, co-facilitated by Counselling and Wellbeing and Medicine and Healthcare staff.
-Add links to further information
+An opportunity to discuss placements and casework in a safe, confidential setting, with a focus on understanding emotional experience, shared learning, and peer support.
+These are online group sessions, co-facilitated by Counselling and Wellbeing and Medicine and Healthcare staff.

-Up to 6 sessions of individual talking therapy to explore life events, experiences, relationships, patterns of behaviour or personal difficulties, with the aim of developing insight, bringing about change and increasing personal wellbeing.
+Counselling may be appropriate for students looking to explore life events, experiences, relationships, patterns of behaviour, or personal difficulties, with the aim of developing insight, bringing about change, and increasing personal wellbeing.
 Students eligible for NHS Student Workforce will be offered up to six sessions.

 Individual wellbeing support

-Wellbeing appointments for students to explore and identify immediate needs, receive confidential emotional support and identify appropriate resources and support services.
+Wellbeing support may be appropriate for students looking to explore and identify immediate needs, receive confidential emotional support, and identify appropriate resources and support services.
 Wellbeing sessions focus on strategies to reduce distress, panic and anxiety, and increase daily functioning.
-Appointments may be booked up to two weeks in advance, and last up to 45 minutes or students seeking to focus on strategies to reduce distress, panic and anxiety, and increase daily functioning.
-Find out more.